 Internet/network access is available to students and staff of the New Hampton Community School District (NHCSD) in order to provide users with access to information services that cannot be easily found in any other way.
 The Internet offers access to information and online resources from a wide variety of sources.
 The school district provides network use for Internet access, content software, and file sharing.
 The primary purpose in providing access to the Internet/network is to support and enhance the district's educational program through electronic communications, sharing information resources, and technology integration.
 Because of the breadth, scope, and unregulated nature of the Internet, not all materials on the Internet are appropriate for educational uses.
 The constantly evolving nature of the Internet makes it virtually impossible to predict and control what users may access.
 The School District makes no guarantees regarding the accuracy of the information accessed through the use of the Internet or the NHCSD network.
 Although students will be under teacher supervision while on the Internet/network, it is not possible to constantly monitor what individual users are accessing.
 Some students might encounter information that may not be of every user.
-Users may not access material that is inappropriate in an educational setting.
+Users may not access material that is inappropriate in an educational setting or engage in any electronic discussion that contains subject matter that is inappropriate in an educational setting.
 The following are examples of material or subject matter that is considered inappropriate in an educational setting.
-The following are examples of material or subject matter that is
+This is not intended to be an exhaustive list: